-Find out more at carerscotland.org/childdisability-payment Adult Disability Payment (ADP) If you are looking after someone aged between 16 and State Pension age then they could claim ADP.
+Find out more at carersuk. org/scotland/child-disability-payment Adult Disability Payment (ADP) If you are looking after someone aged between 16 and State Pension age then they could claim ADP.
 ADP has a daily living component which may be awarded if they need help with daily living activities, such as dressing, washing or using the toilet.
 ADP also has a mobility component which may be awarded if they need help getting around.
 If you are aged between 16 and State Pension age, and have such needs for yourself, you could also apply.

-Find out more at carerscotland.org/adult-disability-payment Independent Living Fund Transitions Fund If you are looking after a disabled young person or young adult aged 15 to 25, with a disability or impairment, they may be able to apply to the Transition Fund for money to help take part in a new activity or learn a skill.
+Find out more at carersuk. org/scotland/adult-disability-payment Independent Living Fund (ILF) The ILF provides discretionary payments to disabled people, allowing them to purchase care and support to live independently.
+However, the main fund has been closed to new applicants since 2015.
+The Scottish Government recently announced that the Independent Living Fund will reopen on a phased basis for new applicants (from April 2024).
+For more information including details of qualifying criteria visit: ilf.scot Independent Living Fund Transitions Fund If you are looking after a disabled young person or young adult aged 15 to 25, with a disability or impairment, they may be able to apply to the Transition Fund for money to help take part in a new activity or learn a skill.
 They can use the money for things like: art or music lessons, a device or technology to help with their disability, joining a class or club, travel training, driving lessons and training courses.
 The maximum amount they can claim is £4,000.
 Find out more at ilf.scot/transition-fund Attendance Allowance If you are looking after someone of State Pension age, they could claim Attendance Allowance.
 Attendance Allowance may be awarded if they need help with personal care (such as dressing, washing or using the toilet), or supervision to make sure they are safe.
 If you are of State Pension age and feel you have such needs, you may also be eligible.